 Children's Grief Awareness Week is in November every year.
-It's a chance to hear from children and young people like you, who are grieving.
+This year, the Week runs from 16 - 23 November.
+It's a chance to highlight all the support that is available to bereaved children and young people.

 This year, we want to hear from you about the people around you who support you.
-We're going to take all these ideas and thoughts and turn them into one big piece of artwork - and we'd love to have your Shape.
-We are asking lots of services and organisations around the country to do this over the next few months, ready for November.
+We're going to take all these ideas and thoughts and turn them into one big piece of artwork for our school - and we'd love to have your Shape.